Trading with the Enemy Act of 1917: Austro-Hungarian Empire

 The Austro-Hungarian Empire was sanctioned in 1917 as an enemy state.
 It continued to be sanctioned until after its defeat and dissolution in 1918 into Austria and Hungary.
 The United States remained at "war" with the then-nonexistent dissolved country for several years until deciding to ratify peace treaties with Austria and Hungary separately 1921.
 No actual combat is known to have taken place between the United States and Austria or Hungary after the empire's dissolution and before the ratification of the peace treaties.

 Belgium

-Belgium's property was frozen in the event the property was from the areas the invading Central Powers occupied during WW1 to prevent the Central powers from using its assets.
+Belgium's property was frozen in the event the property was from the areas the invading Central Powers occupied during WWI to prevent the Central Powers from using its assets.
 If the area was not occupied, the assets were not frozen.
-Because of this policy, once Central Power occupation ended the sanctions were effectively lifted.
+Because of this policy, once Central Powers occupation ended the sanctions were effectively lifted.

 Belgium was listed again in 1940, to prevent its assets from being used by the invading Nazi Germany, and was delisted in 1946.

 Bulgaria

-Bulgaria was a German and Austro-Hungarian ally during WW1 and some of its property was frozen or confiscated by the United States.
-The United States and Bulgaria avoided declaring war on each other during WW1.
+Bulgaria was a German and Austro-Hungarian ally during WWI and some of its property was frozen or confiscated by the United States.
+The United States and Bulgaria avoided declaring war on each other during WWI.